No charges in San Mateo police shooting

 Ramirez and officers with the Crime Reduction Unit continued following the sedan onto Hillsdale Boulevard and then to the cul-de-sac of Hillsdale Court.

-Ramirez and another officer, Joshua Gatti, blocked the sedan at the end of the cul-de-sac by placing their patrol cars next to each other in the roadway.
+Ramirez and another officer, Joshua Gatti, blocked the sedan at the end of the cul-de-sac by placing their patrol cars next to each other in the road.

 According to the investigation, Ramirez observed James begin to accelerate toward him and Gatti with the intent to strike them, prompting Ramirez to fire nine rounds into the sedan.